 Cognitive behavioural therapy and gut directed hypnotherapy are considered the two leading psychological therapies for treating IBS, and have the largest evidence base between them.

-Many people find that one or both of these therapies can significantly help them to manage their condition and reduce the symptoms of IBS.
+Many people find that one or both of these therapies can significantly help to reduce IBS symptoms.
 This is highlighted by a 2015 study that showed on average, individuals who received psychotherapy had a greater reduction in GI symptoms after treatment than 75% of individuals assigned to a control condition.

-These management approaches are also safe and do not involve stressful and confusing diets, or taking medication and having to live with the side-effects.
+These management approaches are also safe and do not involve stressful and confusing diets.
+They also don’t involve taking medication and to living with the side-effects.
 In fact, the American Gastroenterological Association recommends psychological interventions for patients with moderate-to severe IBS or who do not respond to standard medical care, and for whom psychological factors exacerbate their symptoms.

-Because of the effectiveness of cognitive behavioural therapy for IBS, I combine CBT with gut directed hypnotherapy inside my IBS hypnotherapy program when I work 1:1 with clients.
+Because of the effectiveness of cognitive behavioural therapy for IBS, I combine CBT with gut directed hypnotherapy.

 What is the difference between Cognitive Behavioural Therapy for IBS and gut hypnotherapy?

-The main difference between the two approaches is that cognitive behavioural therapy is designed to build healthy coping strategies and thought patterns, whereas gut directed hypnotherapy targets the nervous system e.g., the oversensitive nerves in the gut, and the miscommunication occurring between the gut and the brain.
+The main difference is that cognitive behavioural therapy is designed to build healthy coping strategies and thought patterns.
+Whereas gut directed hypnotherapy targets the nervous system e.g. the oversensitive nerves in the gut, and the miscommunication occurring between the gut and the brain.

-Psychoeducation is also a key component of CBT, which involves dispelling myths about IBS, explaining the brain–gut axis, the physiological stress response, and the rationale for using mind-gut therapies.
-By taking the time to help you really understand what’s happening inside of you body, you understand why standard medical treatments have been ineffective at adequately treating your symptoms and why the approach I take is different.
+Psychoeducation is also a key component of CBT.
+This involves dispelling myths about IBS, explaining the brain–gut axis, the physiological stress response, and the rationale for using mind-gut therapies.
+By helping you understand your body, you’ll see why standard treatments failed and how my approach is different.

 Does CBT for IBS online work?